 Before Your Trip

-Before departure, please make sure you have more than 6 months left prior to the expiration date on your passport.
+Please check before departure that there is sufficient period remained until the expiration date of your passport.
 During your trip, have your passport with you at all times.
 You may be asked to present it for identification.

 Make sure whether you need a visa or not in order to to travel from your country to Japan (Okinawa).
 Please check the Ministry of Foreign Affairs of Japan website for more information.